 We’re here to put a stop to the overwhelm.
 Let’s help you pick your way through three of the very best choices when it comes to eCommerce for start-ups and entrepreneurs.
 Those three being: Shopify, Wix and WordPress.

 WordPress overview: WordPress is hand’s down the world’s most popular platform.
 Today it powers 45.4% of the internet.
 The versatility of WordPress lies in its ‘plugins’, which are available in both free and paid form.
 These plugins add functionality to a website – such as the ability to accept payment, add social feeds and more (much more).
 While WordPress began as a blogging platform, over the years it has expanded to be a globally respected website and eCommerce platform.

-- WordPress is free
+- WordPress is free and easy to use.

-- WordPress themes have built-in blogs, and blogs are pretty much essential if you’re hoping for a good search engine position
+- WordPress themes have built-in blogs, and blogs are pretty much essential if you’re hoping for a good search engine position.

-- WordPress websites are mobile-ready
+- WordPress websites are mobile-ready.

-- The WordPress community is filled with people who are ready to help should you encounter a problem
+- The WordPress community is filled with people who are ready to help should you encounter a problem.

-- WordPress has the largest number of themes of any platform (but you should read our special note below)…
+- WordPress has the largest number of themes of any platform (but you should read our special note below).

 THIS is why you should seriously consider a customized theme…